-The duty to preserve evidence, according to an major 2011 decision, attaches "when litigation is pending or reasonably foreseeable."
-22 Before that time, it is not improper to discard documents or other materials that would have constituted evidence in later-filed lawsuit.
-Be mindful, however, that some judges have conflated the timing of the duty to preserve evidence with the Federal Rules' standard for when work product becomes protected from discovery.
-23 Parties defending a prelitigation destruction of documents may wish to avoid claiming that other documents, dating from before the document purge, were "prepared in anticipation of litigation."
+Recent caselaw holds that the duty to preserve evidence attaches "when litigation is pending or reasonably foreseeable."25 Before that time, it is not improper to discard documents or other materials that would have constituted evidence in later-filed lawsuit.
+Be mindful, however, that some judges have conflated the timing of the duty to preserve evidence with the federal rules' standard for when work product becomes protected from discovery.26 Parties defending a prelitigation destruction of documents may wish to avoid claiming that other documents, dating from before the document purge, were "prepared in anticipation of litigation."